4TUResearchData-Carpentries/workshop_notes/README.md

 You do not need to be an instructor to set this up.

 ##### Where and when
-In this repository on GitHub.
+As for the where, in this repository on GitHub.
 Its URL is https://github.com/4TUResearchData-Carpentries/workshop_notes.

-After the workshop edition has been planned and the links to the Carpentries workshop site and to the collaboration document are live.
+As for the when, after the workshop edition has been planned and the links to the Carpentries workshop site and to the collaboration document are live.

 ##### What and how
 The table details the steps to prepare the edition branch on this GitHub remote repository.